udinmoInc/WindEffects/README.md

 ## Contributing

-WindEffects Engine is currently in early development and is not yet accepting external contributions.
-However, feedback, bug reports, and discussions are welcome as the project evolves.
+WindEffects Engine is currently in early development and not accepting external contributions.
+Feedback, bug reports, and discussions are welcome.

-When the project opens for contributions, guidelines will be provided covering:
+When contributions open, guidelines will cover:
 - Code style and formatting standards
 - Pull request process
 - Testing requirements